Having signed the booking form and other documents from the fair organisers, please abide carefully by its terms and conditions.

-Once committed to a fair do not back out unless it is absolutely unavoidable and let the fair organiser know as soon as possible.
+Once committed to a fair, do not back out unless it is absolutely unavoidable and let the fair organisers know as soon as possible.

 Keep to the category for which you were invited and do not complain when asked to remove any items which were not included in the description of your stock on your application form.
-If your range does change between acceptance and the event, let the fair organiser know what new lines you are hoping to bring well in advance.
+If your range does change between acceptance and the event, please let the fair organisers know well in advance what new lines you are hoping to bring.

-If you have any special requirements please let the fair organiser know them well in advance, particularly if a power point is needed.
+If you have any special requirements please let the fair organisers know them well in advance, particularly if a Powerpoint is needed.

-Do not encroach on your neighbour’s space and be as considerate to other stallholders as you would hope they would be to you.
-Keep to the table or area that you booked If you paid for a single stall don’t expect to be able to squeeze in a stall and a half, with additional tables/stands/etc., unless your neighbours and the fair organiser are happy about your increased area.
+Do not encroach on your neighbour’s space and be as considerate to other SHs as you would hope they would be to you.
+Keep to the table or area that you booked – if you paid for a single stall don’t expect to be able to squeeze in a stall and a half with additional tables/stands/etc. unless your neighbours and the fair organisers are happy about your increased area.

-Be as helpful as you can to everybody around you at all times.
+Be as helpful as you can, at all times, to everybody including the customers around you.

 Pay your percentage promptly and honestly.
-If you have a helper running your stall either make sure she has the means to pay the percentage or make prior arrangement with the fair organiser to pay it as soon as possible after the event.
+If you have a helper running your stall, either make sure she has the means to pay the percentage, or make prior arrangement with the fair organisers to pay it as soon as possible after the event.
 Do not take off any expenses unless invited to do so by the fair organiser.